General advice about the requirements of the Act and how to apply it to workplaces, licensed premises and some public enclosed premises.

 - Does the space have only one wall and a roof?
 If yes, then in all likelihood it will be an ‘open area’.

-- If the space has three walls and a roof, it may not/probably will not meet the ‘open area’ definition.
+- If the space has 3 walls and a roof, it may not/probably will not meet the ‘open area’ definition.

 - The most important question to ask is ‘what would a reasonable person say about this area?’
 Would a reasonable person consider it to be ‘open’ or ‘internal’?

-All employers/proprietors should satisfy themselves that any smoking area would meet the ‘reasonable person’ test outlined above.
+All employers/business owners should satisfy themselves that any smoking area would meet the ‘reasonable person’ test outlined above.

-If there is still some uncertainty as to whether a space is an open area it is advisable to contact a local Smokefree Enforcement Officer.
+If there is still some uncertainty as to whether a space is an open area contact a local Smokefree Enforcement Officer.